 - Pinch grated fresh nutmeg

-- 1 cup Gruyère cheese shredded (4 ounces)
+- 1 cup shredded Gruyère cheese (4 ounces)

-- ½ cup shredded Parmesan 2 ounces
+- ½ cup shredded Parmesan (2 ounces)

-- For the custard, vigorously whisk eggs in a large bowl until light in color and bubbly, about 1 minute.
+- For custard, vigorously whisk eggs in a large bowl until light in color and bubbly, about 1 minute.
 Whisk in milk, salt, cayenne and nutmeg until thoroughly combined.